lzl511/ARDUINO--Gaussian-Naive-Bayes-Classifier/README.md

 # Arduino--Gaussian-Naive-Bayes-Classifier
 - Arduino Portenta H7
-- Breast Cancer Classification.ipynb: trains the model, extracts its parameters, prepares the Arduino test dataset, and benchmarks the classification performance on the Arduino
+- Breast Cancer Classification.ipynb: trains the model, extracts the model parameters, prepares the test dataset for the Arduino, and benchmarks the classification performance on the Arduino
-- Breast_Cancer_Classification.ino: performs breast cancer classification on the Arduino
+- Breast_Cancer_Classification.ino: implements the optimized computation in the logarithmic domain and performs the classification on the Arduino